-- Ensuring that scaffolds are built and maintained according to requirements. - Ensuring scaffolds are properly tagged. - Inspecting scaffolds that will be used each shift prior to the commencement of each shift. - Ensuring scaffolds are built per manufacturer or Scaffold Qualified Person design.

-NOTE 1: The Scaffold Competent Person is appointed by the RSS.

-NOTE 2: As a prerequisite, a Scaffold Competent Person should possess the Scaffold Erector qualification (D 51321521/Q 51321522).
+- Ensuring Scaffolds are built and maintained according to requirements - Ensuring Scaffolds are properly tagged - Inspecting Scaffolds that will be used each shift prior to the commencement of each shift - Ensuring Scaffolds are built per manufacturer or Scaffold Qualified Person design - NOTE 1: The Scaffold Competent Person is appointed by the RSS. - NOTE 2: As a prerequisite, a Scaffold Competent Person should possess the Scaffold Erector qualification (D 51321521/Q 51321522).

-3.8 Scaffold Qualified Person
+2.8 Scaffold Qualified Person